xuankimtran/docs-1/pages/katalon-studio/docs/azure_devops_integration.md

 description:
 ---

+Katalon Studio provides the **Azure DevOps Integration** feature to enhance the integration between Katalon Studio and Azure DevOps Pipeline to run automated tests in CI/CD pipeline.

 **Azure DevOps Integration** is a built-in integration in Katalon Studio.
 It supports the connection between Katalon Studio and Azure DevOps (ADO) to deliver the following advanced capabilities:

 - Map test cases between Katalon Studio and ADO.
 - In ADO, you can send and view Test Results of both Test Suites and Test Cases executed in Katalon Studio.

+What is the phase of this feature (alpha, beta, PoC, official,...)
+If it's not officially supported, where can users get the build for trying out the feature

 **Prerequisite**